liberland/laws/drafting/drafts/judical-process-law.md

 ## Chapter 2: Core Concepts

-### Article 14: Role of the Judge
+### Article 14: Role of the judge
 1. The judge is the official through which a court acts in matters of the judicial process.
 2. A judge or judges preside over any judicial process and make the final decision resolving any dispute, question, or other matter presented before the court.
 The judge shall also be the final arbiter deciding on the correct procedure in every situation before the court.

-### Article 15: Composition of Judicial Panels
+### Article 15: Composition of judicial panels
 1. Where multiple judges are presiding over a process, they shall decide the case together and always be of an even number.
 2. No judge shall have higher deciding power than any other judge.

-### Article 16: Assigning Judges
+### Article 16: Assigning judges
 1. Each court shall establish rules according to which judges are assigned to cases and shall respect those rules in all matters.
 2. No party shall be deprived of a judge assigned to them, except where the party gives their express permission.

-### Article 17: Judicial Conduct
+### Article 17: Judicial conduct

 #### Section 1: Impartiality
 1. The judge shall act impartially and in the interest of justice, upholding legitimately obtained private property and being mindful of the personal situations of the parties and their power differences.
 2. The judge shall base each statement in any verdict on evidence and well-reasoned logic only, and according to law and principles of justice.
 After a case has commenced, there shall be no ex parte communication between the judge and the parties, or between the court and other persons relevant to the case, such as witnesses, unless explicitly permitted by consent of all parties.

-#### Section 2: Partial Judges
+#### Section 2: Partial judges
 1. A judge who has a personal connection to one or more of the parties or the object of the case shall be deemed partial where that connection is judged sufficient to influence their decision-making.
 2. If a party suspects partiality, they may appeal to the court, which shall appoint three judges to decide on the impartiality of the fellow judge.
 A judge in doubt of being partial may also initiate this process themselves.
 3. A partial judge shall be replaced according to the rules of the court.
 Partiality in itself shall not be counted against the judge without it having led to unjust decisions or breaches of due process, or without it having been found in extenuating circumstances (i.e., the judge must have known that they were partial and not reported it).
 4. A court or higher court, where applicable, shall re-examine a judicial decision made and a judicial process presided by a partial judge, regardless of the procedural stage at which impartiality has been established.

 ### Article 18: Judicial Decisions
-#### Section 1: Consideration of Evidence
+#### Section 1: Consideration of evidence
 1. In rendering judicial decisions, the judge shall assess each piece of evidence individually, taking into account the manner in which it was obtained and the assertions it is intended to support.
 The judge shall rely exclusively on objective and established facts.
 2. There shall be no formal rules governing the interpretation or exclusion of evidence in the law: No legal provision shall be placed higher than the truth.
 Consequently, the judge shall always have the authority to earnestly evaluate the facts of the case and address them according to their best judgment.
 However, the judge shall be required to articulate the rationale for their decisions.

-#### Section 2: Form and Availability of Judicial Decisions
+#### Section 2: Form and availability of judicial decisions
 1. A judicial decision may be delivered orally or in writing.
 Regardless of the form of delivery, a written copy of the decision, signed and certified by the judge, shall be made available at the judge's discretion or upon request by a party.
 In case of a difference between the oral and written version the written version shall take precedence.
 2. In cases where translation services are utilized, written translations into other languages shall be provided concurrently.
 The decision becomes binding upon the court once it is signed by the judge.

 ### Article 19 Non-Controversial Cases

-#### Section 1: Simplified Rules for Non-Controversial Cases
+#### Section 1: Simplified rules for non-controversial cases
 1. Non-controversial cases shall be subject to a simplified and expedited judicial process, designed to resolve matters efficiently and without undue delay.
 2. The court shall establish and maintain separate procedural rules for non-controversial cases, which may include, but are not limited to, streamlined pleadings, limited discovery, and shortened timelines for the submission of documents and the scheduling of hearings.
 3. The court shall ensure that the special rules for non-controversial cases are accessible and comprehensible to all parties, including self-represented litigants, to facilitate their effective participation in the judicial process.

-#### Section 2: Reclasification of Non-Controversial Cases to Controversial Cases
+#### Section 2: Reclasification of non-controversial cases to controversial cases
 The court may, at its discretion or upon request by a party, reclassify a case initially designated as non-controversial if it becomes apparent that the matter involves significant controversy, complexity, or the need for a more comprehensive judicial process.

-#### Section 3: No Mandatory Mediation for Non-Controversial Cases
+#### Section 3: No Mandatory Mediation for non-controversial cases
-In non-controversial cases, the court shall not require mandatory mediation or alternative dispute resolution methods as a prerequisite to proceeding with the judicial process.
+In non-controversial cases, the court shall not require Mandatory Mediation or alternative dispute resolution methods as a prerequisite to proceeding with the judicial process.

 ## Chapter 3: Commencement of Civil Proceedings

 ### Article 20: Application
+#### Section 1: Filing of Application
-1. A civil proceeding shall be initiated by the filing of an application by the applicant with the appropriate court.
+A civil proceeding shall commence upon the submission of an application by the applicant to the appropriate court.

+#### Section 2: Contents of Application
-2. The application shall set forth the relevant facts, legal basis for the claim, and the relief sought by the applicant.
+1. The application shall detail the pertinent facts, the legal basis for the claim, and the relief sought by the applicant.
+2. The application shall identify all respondents, defined as individuals or entities whose conduct the applicant seeks to alter through court intervention.

 ### Article 21: Issuance of Summons
-1. Upon the filing of an application, the court shall issue a summons or notice to the respondent or respondents, requiring them to appear and respond to the claim within a specified period.
+1. Upon receipt of an application, the court shall issue a Summons, or notice, to the respondent or respondents, directing them to respond to the claim within a designated timeframe or on a specified date.
+This shall be conducted electronically wherever feasible, though extraordinary circumstances may necessitate the personal presence of a party.
-2. The summons or notice shall be served on the respondent in a manner prescribed by law or regulation, ensuring that they receive proper notice of the proceedings and an opportunity to defend themselves.
+2. The Summons or notice shall be served upon the respondent in a manner ensuring that the respondent receives adequate notice of the proceedings and an opportunity to present a defense.

+### Article 22: Response
+1. A respondent shall respond to the application by submitting a counter-application.
+2. The rules governing the contents and submission of the initial application shall also apply to the counter-application.

 ### Article 22: Pleadings and Motions
-1. Parties to a civil proceeding shall submit pleadings and motions in accordance with the rules and procedures established by the court or applicable law.
-2. Pleadings and motions shall be clear, concise, and set forth the parties' respective positions and arguments on the issues in dispute.
+Subsequent to the Application and the Response, parties to a civil proceeding shall submit pleadings and motions in accordance with the rules and procedures established by the court or applicable law and made available to them beforehand.
+Where such rules are absent, the parties shall submit them so that they are clear, and concise, and set forth the parties respective positions and arguments on the issues in dispute.

-### Article 23: Discovery and Evidence
-1. Parties to a civil proceeding shall be entitled to conduct discovery and obtain evidence in a manner prescribed by the rules of the court or applicable law.
-2. The court shall have the authority to issue orders and sanctions as necessary to ensure the proper and efficient conduct of discovery and the preservation of evidence.

 ### Article 24: Withdrawal of the Application
 1. The applicant may terminate the judicial process by withdrawing their application.
 In non-controversial cases, they can do so at any time.